 Family

-Jake has experience in private and public proceedings.
-He is regularly instructed on Children Act matters, undertaking FHDRAs, DRAs and final hearings.
+Jake has experience in private and public proceedings, including representing legally aided parties.
+He is regularly instructed on Children Act matters whereby he appears on first hearings through to final hearings.
+Jake appreciates that matters concerning contact with children are case specific and is able to tailor his approach to his clients’ needs.
 He also has experience in applying for, and responding to, non-molestation and occupation orders.
 Jake also has experience with other ancillary applications.

 Outside Interests